 Read HAP's fact sheet for more details about how a state false claims act could jeopardize access to care in Pennsylvania.

 For more information, contact Warren Kampf, senior vice president, advocacy and external affairs; Stephanie Watkins, vice president, state legislative advocacy, or; Sue Stewart, manager, political development.
-For media inquiries, contact Rachel Moore, director, media relations.
+Media inquiries should be directed to Chris Daley, HAP's vice president, strategic communications.